“There is nothing either good or bad, but thinking makes it so.”

 - Risk.
 A project risk is “an uncertain event or condition that, if it occurs, has a positive or negative effect on one or more project objectives such as scope, schedule schedule, cost, or quality.”
 Ref: 5th Edition Edition of the PMBOK® Guide.
 See also: Risk Management Presentation

 - Feasibility Study.
 Good overview developed at Iowa State “What is a Feasibility Study?”
 The other aspect of the study is hiring a consultant that is experienced in the type of project being proposed.
-Examples:
+Examples related to a Music Venue:

 The Terms applied within a context of a County Decision Making Process.
 And the Decision Making Process applied to then proposed Maple Leaf Music Venue in July 2017.
 This was provided to the commissioners prior to their decision to approve the zoning.
 They expressed no interest and asked no questions.